j4klein95/predicting-scores-hck/README.md

 * Bokeh (for storytelling notebook)
 * Ipywidgets
 * Written for FireFox, use the *[Gecko Driver](https://github.com/mozilla/geckodriver/releases)*.
 If you do not want to use Firefox, rewrite data_scraper.py.
 Follow install instructions for your web driver.
+* AWS CDK has its own Requirements.txt file.